 For further information, please email the admissions office at VUSN-Admissions@vanderbilt.edu

 The University of North Carolina Board of Governors Rules and Standards require authorization by the state of North Carolina for out-of-state post-secondary degree activity and clinical practica.
 All specialties in the Vanderbilt University School of Nursing MSN program are authorized.
-All specialties in the post-master's certificate program are authorized with the exception of the psychiatric-mental health nurse practitioner (PMHNP) and women's health nurse practitioner (WHNP).
-Authorization for the Doctor of Nursing Practice (DNP) and the post-master's certificate in psychiatric mental health and women's health nurse practitioner specialties are in progress.
+All specialties in the post-master's certificate program are authorized with the exception of the women's health nurse practitioner (WHNP).
+Authorization for the Doctor of Nursing Practice (DNP) and the post-master's certificate in women's health nurse practitioner specialty are in progress.